apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 25th, 2016: Apache Jackrabbit 2.2.x deprecated
+The Apache Jackrabbit Team has decided that since the 2.2 branch of the project didn't receive any activity since 2012 and looks like not being used anymore to drop support and deprecate such version.
+Previous branch, tags and releases will still be available for future references.

 #### April 25th, 2016: Apache Jackrabbit Oak 1.2.14 released
 Jackrabbit Oak 1.2.14 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the